yunsuxiaozi/Yunbase/README.md

 - use_data_augmentation:<b>bool</b>.if use data augmentation,During cross validation, the training data will undergo PCA transformation followed by inverse transformation.

+- use_oof_as_feature:<b>bool</b>.For training data, use the oof_preds of the previous model as the feature, and for testing data, use the predicted results of the previous model as the feature for next model.

+- use_CIR:<b>bool</b>. use CenteredIsotonicRegression to fit(oof_preds,target) in the final.

+- use_median_as_pred:<b>bool</b>.The general model ensemble uses the mean as the prediction result, and this parameter uses median as the prediction result, which sometimes achieves better results, but only slightly.

 - use_scaler:<b>bool</b>.use robust scaler to deal with outlier.

 6.yunbase training